Evolutionarily Stable (Mis)specifications: Theory and Applications: Higher-Order Misspecifications in LQN Games

 \subsection{The Impact of Misspecification: Some Intuition}

 Before presenting our results on the fragility of correct specifications, we briefly describe what happens when players entertain a dogmatically misspecified view of $\kappa$.

 Most importantly, an agent's inference about $r$ is strictly decreasing in her belief about the correlation parameter $\kappa.$ To understand why, assume player $i$ uses the linear strategy $\alpha_{i}$ and player $-i$ uses the linear strategy $\alpha_{-i}$.
-After receiving a private signal $s_{i}$, player $i$ expects to face a price distribution with a mean that is linearly increasing in $\mathbb{E}[s_{-i}\mid s_{i}]$, which in turn is linearly increasing in $s_{i}$ (see Appendix \ref{subsect:LQNEZs} for more details).
-Now, under projection bias $\kappa>\kappa^{\bullet},$ $\mathbb{E}_{\kappa}[s_{-i}\mid s_{i}]$ is excessively steep in $s_{i}$, since the correlation is higher.
+After receiving a private signal $s_{i}$, player $i$ expects to face a price distribution with a mean that is linearly increasing in $\mathbb{E}[s_{-i}\mid s_{i}]$, which in turn is linearly increasing in $s_{i}$ (see Appendix \ref{subsect:LQNEZs} for more details).\footnote{Specifically, Lemma \ref{lem:kappa} in Appendix \ref{subsect:LQNEZs} shows there exists a strictly increasing and strictly positive function $\psi(\kappa)$ so that $\mathbb{E}_{\kappa}[s_{-i}\mid s_{i}]=\psi(\kappa)\cdot s_{i}$ for all $s_{i}\in\mathbb{R},\kappa\in[0,1].$} Now, under projection bias $\kappa>\kappa^{\bullet},$ $\mathbb{E}_{\kappa}[s_{-i}\mid s_{i}]$ is excessively steep in $s_{i}$, since the correlation is higher.
 For example, following a large and positive $s_{i},$ the agent overestimates the similarity of $-i$'s signal and wrongly predicts that $-i$ must also choose a very high quantity, and thus becomes surprised when market price remains high.
 As a result, the agent then wrongly infers that the market price elasticity must be low.
 Therefore, in order to rationalize the average market price conditional on own signal, an agent with projection bias must infer $r<r^{\bullet}$.
 For similar reasons, an agent with correlation neglect infers $r>r^{\bullet}.$

 The fact that projection biased players believe the elasticity of demand is lower than the truth suggests that they will behave more aggressively than correctly specified players---with the converse holding for correlation neglect players.
 Intuitively, if price reacts less to quantity, then players should price more aggressively.
 While this does turn out to be true---and drives many of the results below---things are more subtle because increasing $\kappa$ has an \emph{a priori} ambiguous impact on the agent's equilibrium aggressiveness.
 In fact, in our characterization, we show that increasing $\kappa$ but holding fixed the player's belief about price elasticity has the direct effect of \emph{lowering} aggression.
 The results below show that the indirect effect through the learning channel dominates, and the evolutionary stability of correlational errors are driven by this channel.
 We show in Section \ref{subsec:learningkey} that the conclusions are reversed when we shut down the learning channel.